mrstoyanov/databricks-architecture-exercise/README.md

 Peers two virtual networks.

 #### Storage
 Deploys a storage account and a container.
+Optionally deploys a Private Endpoint.

 #### Databricks
-Databricks service deployment.
+Databricks workspace deployment with vnet injection.

 ### TODO
 - It would be nice to develop a tagging module with common infrastructure tags.
-- Security & threat analysis
+- Security & threat analysis.
 - Scaling analysis: where could a bottleneck occur?